soundstarrain/soundstarrain/README.md

 ### Hi there, I'm soundstarrain! 👋

 Welcome to my GitHub profile.
-I'm a Computer Science university student who enjoys writing projects about things I'm interested in.
+I'm a university student majoring in Computer Science.
+I enjoy building projects about topics I'm passionate about.

 ---